rapid7/insightconnect-plugins/trendmicro_deepsecurity/help.md

 # Version History

+* 2.2.0 - Add new action Search Computers to receive a list and details of computers matching the search criteria
 * 2.1.0 - Add new actions Get Details and List to receive assigned IPS rules from computers and policies
 * 2.0.0 - Add an option to toggle DSM certificate verification in the connection
 * 1.0.0 - Initial plugin